PaulT95/Import_Vicon_Data/README.md

 You can credit us by including the following text:

-"The library used is pubblicly available on GitHub: [link to the repository](https://github.com/PaulT95/Import_Vicon_Data/)]."
+"The library used is pubblicly available on GitHub: [Import Vicon Data](https://github.com/PaulT95/Import_Vicon_Data/)."

 ## Share with Us